luau-lang/site/_pages/library.md

 function bit32.byteswap(n: number): number
 ```

-Returns `n` with the order of the bytes swappped.
+Returns `n` with the order of the bytes swapped.

 ## utf8 library